History of Sumitomo Corporation

 Toward the Centennial (2010s)

 In 2012, the company set forth "What We Aim to Be in 2019, Our Centennial Year" and adopted "Be the Best, Be the One" as its new slogan.
 In fiscal 2014 the company recognized substantial impairment losses on several large-scale projects, forcing it to record an overall loss.
 However, with the medium-term management plan "Be the Best, Be the One 2017" being launched in April 2015, the company has made a recovery to the growth track by promoting managerial reforms and growth strategies as well as securing financial soundness.
 In April 2017, “Six Material Issues to Achieve Sustainable Growth with Society” was identified to satisfy both of our growth and solving social issues.
-Taking an opportunity of the Head Office relocation to Otemachi, Chiyoda-ku, Tokyo in Autumn 2018, the company promotes work style reforms.
+In May 2018, we set forth the "Medium-Term Management Plan 2020" with the theme of "Unceasing Challenge for New Value Creation," and in September we relocated our headquarters to Otemachi Chiyoda-ku.